 Apprentice Forester Program

-This program is open to all Master’s students at the Yale School of Forestry and Environmental Studies.
+This program is open to all Master’s students at the Yale School of the Environment, but does require an application process.
 Please contact Joe Orefice (email@example.com) for more information about the apprenticeship program.